 - Research companies of interest

 Virtual Career Fairs

 Virtual career fairs are a great opportunity for students to participate in meaningful conversations with companies and learn about their culture, job requirements, and more.
 It’s an unintimidating way to pursue opportunities, learn about companies, network, and perfect an elevator pitch, all through short, easy, video-based discussions.

 Professional dress is highly recommended for the campus-wide career fair.
 Jeans, T-shirts, casual shoes (sneakers), shorts, and hats* are discouraged, and we will certainly discuss with any student dressed inappropriately the negative impact that their dress will have on their chances of making a good impression with a company. (*We do not discriminate against headwear worn for religious or cultural identity.)
 For more details, see the Illinois Tech Career Fair Style Guide below or contact the Office of Campus Life.

-Career Services often invites a professional photographer to take professional portraits for students and alumni the week before or week of the campus-wide career fairs, free of charge.
-Professional portraits can be accessed below.
-Password required!
+Career Services often invites a professional photographer to take professional portraits for students and alumni during the campus-wide career fairs, free of charge.
+Professional portraits can be accessed through the Career Services Department.

 Student Organization Customized Career Events

 Career Services invites student organizations to partner with us!!
 Our active collaboration will benefit your student organization by creating special connections with Career Services, Alumni Affairs, employers, graduate school representatives, and other professionals.
 We will work with your student leadership and membership to create a set of activities and opportunities to help your organization develop bridges and multiple pathways into the workplace with personalized workshops, opportunities to co-sponsor events, and co-host panels.
 We strongly encourage student groups to collaborate in their partnership with us throughout the year.
 Read more below, and submit a request to collaborate: Career Services Networking Request Form.